DarksenDev/tds-macro/README.md

 # Tower Defense Simulator Macro by Darksen
 Started on March 30, 2026.
 My friend bet me that I wouldn't make a macro for TDS, but I did.
-Now he doesn't play TDS 😂

 # Features:
  - Record & Play strategies - Record your tower placements, upgrades, and actions, then replay them automatically